-The Atlanta IP Career Showcase is an event co-sponsored by Georgia Institute of Technology and Georgia State University College of Law for students and professionals interested in seeing the future first… more »
+The Atlanta IP Career Showcase, co-sponsored by Georgia Institute of Technology‘s Center for Career Discovery and Development and Georgia State Law, is for students and professionals seeking a high-growth career.
+Panels sessions with IP… more »